- Our Story

 Buckle was acquired by Heritage Accessories Pty Ltd via a management buy out.
 The company went through a major rebranding exercise, where all accessories, including women’s categories, now fall under the Buckle | 1922 banner.
 Shortly after, the business relocated to Stanmore, in Sydney’s inner west.

-The business is directed by Melissa Gibson and Warren Sanders and employs more than 25 staff to service over 1200 retailers across Australia, New Zealand and the rest of the world.
+The business is directed by Melissa Gibson and Warren Sanders and employs more than 25 staff to service over 1200 retailers including Myer, David Jones and The Iconic.
+We also manufacture private label accessories on behalf of many Australian and international brands.